 Maria from Balashikha near Moscow is interested in: how do I understand from the reviews where a phlebectomy of the veins of the lower extremities is done well, how much does the operation cost?

 Dear Maria!
-The Internet is full of various sites offering the most "reliable and competent" reviews of patients who underwent a variety of treatments, including combined phlebectomy.
-It is not worth describing all the nuances of this procedure for a long time, despite the fact that the specialists of the Moscow City Phlebology Center have gained considerable experience in these operations.
+The vastness of the Internet is full of various sites that offer the most "reliable and competent" reviews of patients who have undergone a variety of treatments, including combined phlebectomy.
+It is not worthwhile to describe all the nuances of this procedure for a long time, despite the fact that the specialists of the Moscow City Center of Phlebology have accumulated significant experience in these operations.
 Today, the combined phlebectomy technique is not relevant.
 The cost of a modern endovasal procedure will successfully pay off with a soft and comfortable postoperative period, the absence of complications and relapses of the disease.

 Vladlena from Moscow asks: how long does the postoperative period of combined phlebectomy last?

 Dear Vladlena!
 The postoperative period of combined phlebectomy surgery takes 1-3 weeks, sometimes longer.
 Recovery time will depend on the state of postoperative sutures, the presence or absence of swelling, the general condition of the patient.

 Elena from Moscow asks: what is the best surgery for varicose veins of the lower extremities?